Law enforcement ties, long delay complicate Arbery case

 Asked if anyone in her office told police not to arrest the McMichaels or suggested the shooting may have been justified, Johnson said, “Absolutely not.”

-More video has emerged of a man inside a home under construction – the home the McMichaels said was burglarized.
-But the owner has told AP and others the house was wide open, and nothing was ever taken.
+More video has emerged of a man inside a home under construction — the home the where the 911 caller reported seeing someone shortly before Arbery was shot.
+But the owner’s lawyer has told AP and others the house was wide open, and nothing was ever taken.

-The McMichaels have pleaded not guilty, and their attorneys caution against a rush to judgment.
+The McMichaels remain in jail and their attorneys caution against a rush to judgment.

 For now the case is stalled once again, with courts largely closed due to the coronavirus pandemic and no way to call a grand jury until mid-June at the earliest.